jessicapowerDA/Coffee-Sales-EDA/README.md

 ### Data Cleaning/Preparation
 During the first step of data cleaning and preperation I performed the following tasks:
-- Downloading the data and inspecting
+- Downloading the data and inspecting the contents for errors
-- Checking for duplicates, missing values & time/date mismatches.
+- Checking for duplicates, missing values, and time/date mismatches.
 - Cleaning and formatting the data for analysis

 ### Exploratory Data Analysis